lukasz-madon/awesome-remote-job/CONTRIBUTING.md

 Don't use any vague marketing language.
 Optimize word greppability.
 For example, if one wants to find python jobs, or to filter for US-only companies, the following descriptions would be useful:

 1. [Foo](foo.io) - We are bulding new certificate provider based on crypocurrencies.
 Python, Scala, JS, Full Time
-1. [Bar](bar.io) - Uber for friut baskests.
+1. [Bar](bar.io) - Uber for fruit baskets.
 Node, grunt, JS, workday overlaps New York afternoons (1700 - 2200 UTC)

 - Feel free to post your own company.
 - Companies should have "remote DNA"